aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Indicates whether Microsoft Workbook automatically sets the axis crossing point.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Charts.Axis.CrossType property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean